choose-like-buddha/privacy/index.md

 Choose Like Buddha does **not** track users across apps or websites owned by other companies.
 We do **not** use advertising identifiers.

+We collect anonymized usage analytics (such as feature usage and app events) through PostHog to improve the app experience.
+This data does not include personal information and is not used for advertising purposes.

 ---

 ## Data Storage and Security